 NREAP guidance is published in response to the need for new guidance not duplicated elsewhere.

 When identified, requests can be raised through researchers and RECs.
-If you wish to raise an issue relating to research ethics, please contact Clive Collett, HRA Ethics Guidance and Strategy Manager in the first instance for advice.
+If you wish to raise an issue relating to research ethics, please contact the Ethics Policy Manager in the first instance for advice.

 Our published guidance